idea-statica/ideastatica-public/src/bim-links/rstab/IdeaRstabPlugin/readme.md

-﻿#Registration of the plugin for RSTAB
+# Registration of the plugin for RSTAB

 1. register COM: regasm /codebase IdeaRstabPlugin.dll